maddyharrop/maddyharrop/README.md

 # Hi there :wave:
-## I am an Software Developer :computer: and Food Business Entrepreneurship graduate with a growing interest in Information Technology and digital transformation.
-I completed a 12-week master course in Coding covering: HTML, CSS, JavaScript, Node, React, Python, Django, testing, Git and functional programming.
-I also have a Level 2 in IT which included learning python, CSS and HTML and was able to apply these languages towards creating websites and text-based games. :floppy_disk:
+## I am an Software Developer :computer: and Software Testing Instructor with a growing interest in Information Technology and digital transformation. :floppy_disk:

 |        Languages        |            Extras              |    Extras    |
 |:----------------:|:-------------------------------:|:-------------------------------:|